BCI-Innovation/biometricscloud-apidocs-hugo/content/api/api-20-notes/index.md

 None

 # **Retrieve Note**
 ##### Description
 This endpoint will return the full note thread for an existing user.
+This API endpoint is available to both organization staff member and the client as long as they both belong to the correct organization.

 ##### URL